 A Novel Approach to the New Year

 Taking a gentler approach can lead to a more supportive and restorative alternative to the traditional New Year messages.
-In The Zebra Club, we are launching this for the first time to support our members’ diverse needs.
-We will take the month of January to explore mindful movements, breathwork, guided meditations, and proactive rest.
+I invite you to take the month of January to explore mindful movements, breathwork, guided meditations, and proactive rest.
+I’m here in The Zebra Club app if you want support with this.

 Self-compassion will be a big part of this.
 It is not easy to let go of others’ expectations sometimes and focus on what you really need this time of year.